Education in Afghanistan

-Afghanistan is still the 15th least developed nation in the world, and suffers from ongoing violence due to the Taliban insurgency.
+Afghanistan is under development and so its education system.
+The country has suffered from ongoing violence due to the Taliban insurgency.
 But from the year 2002, Afghanistan is under rebuilding process and in spite of setbacks due to Taliban insurgency, the Education segment is strengthening.

 In 2012, the supply of students far exceeded the sum of employed qualified teachers, there were insufficient schools.
 Approximately 4,500 schools are being built according to a recent government report.
 40 percent of schools were conducted in permanent buildings.
 The rest held classes in the UNICEF shelters or were "desert schools" with students and teachers gathering in the desert near a village.
 By 2013 there were 10.5 million students attending schools in Afghanistan, a country which has around 27.5 million people living in it.

 According to the reports of Nation Strategic Plan for Education in Afghanistan, by 2020 the Ministry is in process to increase enrollment rates for girls and boys by 60% and 75% respectively.
 Further, they also plan to add a new curriculum in secondary schools, increase the number of teachers by 50% and also make at least 70% teachers pass a competency test.